- Degree Works

 - Contact Us

-The following steps will help you prepare for registration and prevent registration delays.
+The tabs below can help you prepare for registration and prevent registration delays.

 - Interactive Course Search is available on GoldLink.

-- Watch the "How to Register for Classes Video Tutorial"
+- Watch the "How to Register for Classes using Schedule Builder" video tutorial.

 - Login to GoldLink